How to Convert Text to Date in Excel

 Select the serial numbers and on the ‘Home’ tab, click on the ‘Number Format’ drop-down list in the Number group.
 Select, ‘Short Date’ option from the drop-down.

 As you can see now the numbers are formatted as dates and aligned right.

 There are two functions primarily used to convert text to date: DATEVALUE and VALUE.

 Using Excel DATEVALUE Function

-The DATEVALUE function is a basic method used to convert a date in the text format to an Excel date serial number.
+The Excel DATEVALUE function is one of the easiest ways to convert a date represented as text into a date’s serial number.

-date_text is where you use text value you want to covert or reference to the cell with a date stored as a text string.
+date_text specifies the text string you want to covert or reference to the cell containing text dates.